liamjohnston/der-katalog/README.md

 A work in progress... todo:

 * Make better UI, especially desktop
+* Choose a better font than courier new if that's possible
+* Fix weird textarea resizing issue
+* (maybe) Table-style sorting on list view??
+* Scroll-to-top on the list page, e.g. searching, re-rendering(?)
-* Finish cataloging records (very time-consuming)
+* Finish cataloging (very time-consuming but nearly there)

 App build with React.
 Data stored in Firebase.
-Firebase also handles the auth (oauth), so only I may add/edit records.
+Firebase also handles the (o)auth, so only I may add/edit records.

 Images hosted/sourced/cropped via Cloudinary widget.